 USFS Page: Link

-The Proxy Falls Loop is a great hike for kids or to pair with another hike near Sisters to make a longer day.
+The Proxy Falls Loop is short and easy hike, which makes it a great hike for kids or to pair with another hike near Sisters to make a longer day.

 The lower falls require a bit of scrambling to access the bottom, but nothing too intense.
 You can still see the lower falls without doing the scramble.
 The upper falls are easier to access.